-The uvula is part of the soft palate of our mouths.
-It hangs in the back and is somewhat of a mystery in the fields of science and medicine since humans appear to be the only species that have them (with the exception of a few baboons who have small ones).
+The uvula is a little hanging structure that is part of the soft palate of our mouths.
+It is made up of mucous membranes, canals that excrete saliva, connective, and muscle tissues.
+It hangs in the back of the throat and is somewhat of a mystery in the fields of science and medicine since humans appear to be the only species that have them (except for a few baboons who have small ones).

 However, it has been identified as an important part of our anatomy.
-It helps prevent food from entering our nasal passages when we swallow and can produce saliva to help make swallowing easier.
+It helps prevent food from entering our nasal passages when we swallow.
+The uvula produces large amounts of thin saliva to help lubricate the throat and make swallowing easier.
 It also assists in our speech and protects us from swallowing germs and bacteria.

 What Is Uvulitis?